Monuments to Individuals at Gettysburg

 The monument to Union Brigadier General John Geary is southeast of Gettysburg on Culp’s Hill.
-(39.817226° N, 77.219926° W; Google map; Tour map: North Culp’s Hill) It was created by J. Otto Schweitzer, one of seven statues by the Swiss-born sculptor on the Gettysburg battlefield,* and was dedicated in 1915 by the Commonwealth of Pennsylvania.
+(North Culp’s Hill tour map) It was created by J. Otto Schweitzer, one of seven statues by the Swiss-born sculptor on the Gettysburg battlefield.* It was dedicated in 1915 by the Commonwealth of Pennsylvania.

 From the tablet on the front of the monument: